Business schools want to admit candidates that they believe can withstand the quantitative rigor of an MBA program.

-Sign up for stretch assignments that will require you to develop your quantitative abilities.
+Sign up for stretch assignments at work that will require you to develop your quantitative abilities.
 Perhaps you can identify opportunities to incorporate more analytics into your current tasks and identify those who can mentor you in this area, even if they are not your direct manager.
 Be prepared to highlight your analytical acumen on your resume.

-4. Seek out analytical roles in your extracurricular / volunteer activities.
+4. Seek out analytical roles in your extracurricular/volunteer activities.

 5. Choose your recommenders wisely.

 As you think about whom to ask for a recommendation, make sure that your recommender is someone who can highlight your quantitative aptitude in their letter of recommendation.
 Your recommender should cite specific examples of how you have demonstrated strong quantitative skills through various projects and assignments.